 Finch Nest Problems

-Reluctant nest-builders can be encouraged by placing a light near the box to advertise its hopefully irresistible presence.
-Very stubborn birds may require a nest box relocation.
+Some birds may be reluctant to start building a nest, this can be remedied by simply placing a light near the nesting box.
+Very stubborn may instead require a nest box relocation.

-On the other hand, you may encounter birds who just can’t stop nesting.
-Some Zebra finches and Bengalese finches, for example, keep on bringing new material to the nest, even clogging up the box and, if eggs or chicks are present, accidentally evicting the poor residents in extreme cases.
+On the flip side of things, you may find that your birds just simply can’t stop nesting.
+Some Zebra finches and Bengalese finches, for example, will simply keep on bringing new materials to the nest, in extreme cases they can clog up the box and, if eggs or chicks are present, accidently evict the poor residents.

-The commonest cause of an abandoned nest is disturbance, either by other birds, external loud noises, things that go bump in the night, or over-inquisitive human/cat/dog faces poked against the cage.
-Finches will also leave their eggs if the food supplies are running low – they are cutting their losses and abandoning ship.
-This is why it’s essential to keep the food bowls brimming.
+The most common cause of abandoned nests is disturbance, this could be from other birds, external loud noises, things that go bump in the night or any over-inquisitive human/cat/dog faces poked up close to the cage.
+Finches will also leave their eggs if there is a lack of food.
+This is why it is absolutely crucial to keep seed taurus topped up during nesting season.

-Sometimes a cock bird may decide it’s time to start afresh with the mating and nesting process, before the chicks are fledged.
-If he begins his courtship rituals prematurely, remove him from the cage before the hen is tempted away from her existing brood.
+Sometimes a cock may decide that it’s time to start the whole breeding process again before the first set of chicks/eggs are fully developed.
+If you notice that one of your males is starting his courtship routine again, remove him from the cage before the hen is tempted away from her current brood.